Chiral higher-spin symmetry of the celestial twistor sphere: Chiral higher-spin algebras of the celestial twistor sphere

-Intriguingly, for $p=0$ we reproduce the result of \cite{Costello:2022upu}, for $p=1$ we obtain the result of \cite{Bittleston:2023bzp}.
+Intriguingly, setting $p=0$ we reproduce the result of \cite{Costello:2022upu}, while setting $p=1$ we obtain the result of \cite{Bittleston:2023bzp}.
 What we observe here is that the single-$\tJ$ operator at one loop is a derivative-dependent term, while the double-$\tJ$ operator $\sum_h\tJ[-h]\tJ[h]$ solely depends on the spectrum of the bulk theory.

 \paragraph{The $u$-channel.} In computing the $u$-channel, we can simply perform the permutation $(a_2\leftrightarrow a_3)$ and $(s_2\leftrightarrow s_3)$.
 This results in

 where

 Note that in this case,